Last Updated on 20 October, 2020 by Samuelsson

 Stock buybacks increase the ‘Equity’ of a company.
 What this means is that since there are fewer shares outstanding after a buyback, any future earnings will need to be split up among the lesser number of shares.
 This increases EPS/Share along with the Book Value/Share, eventually impacting the stock price of the company.
 After that, those looking to cash out can sell their stock at the capital gains tax rate.
 This increases their returns as opposed to a dividend.

 Not all stocks pay dividends, and that is a good thing.
 Certain stocks are better off by retaining earnings and using them to fund their growth.
 We have given you a basic overview of which companies that withhold payments and which companies that prioritize dividends.

 Remember to always factor in tax payments when looking for dividend stocks.
-In many cases, it is better to purchase a stable company which relies on stock buybacks as compensation.
+In many cases, it is better to purchase a stable company that relies on stock buybacks as compensation.
 A great example of this would be Berkshire Hathaway.
 Berkshire Hathaway, like Amazon, has never paid a dividend but has been hugely profitable for its investors through alternative means of compensation.

 If you enjoyed this article you may also like our other articles answering common questions traders have!